TedHusted/awake/awake.md/awake.md

 “OK, see you there.”

+###

 The Deputy Director of the Office of SI Standards and Accountability (OSSA), Dr. Sophia Marquez, leads the daily training session.
 OSSA is also the body that curates the Haven browsing tool.

 “Happy Wednesday,” says Dr. Marquez.
-She made a show of pressing a button on her tablet saying, “Nexus monitoring is now disengaged for this room, and neural link usage is blocked.
+She made a show of pressing a button on her tablet while saying, “Nexus monitoring is now disengaged for this room, and neural link usage is blocked.
 You may use your workstations to submit your data sets for analysis.”

 Marquez looks around the room before continuing, “Let’s start with DHS. — Dr. Hammond, what are the key data points you pulled from Ruby today?”

 Each department gives its report.
 Proactively, they each outline one or two topics that they expect Nexus to select for the brief.
-Federal regulations require meaningful human control of all agency synthetic agents.
+Federal regulations require meaningful human control of all agency SIs.
 Asking the trainers to predict the topics Nexus will include is an important element of SI accountability.

 Noah is the last trainer to report.
 He introduces Liam and makes their report.